Staff and Contributors

 Founder / Editor-in-Chief

 Buck doesn't mind it when his friends call him an Airplane Nut.
-A pilot for over 34 years, he is currently an airline pilot with a major US carrier.
-He is also an avid warbird pilot, aircraft builder, advanced flight instructor and FAST formation instructor, with 20,000+ hours of flying time in more than 110 different aircraft types.
+A pilot for over 38 years, he is currently a Captain with a major US airline.
+He is also an avid warbird pilot, aircraft builder, advanced flight instructor, test pilot and FAST formation instructor, with 22,000+ hours of flying time in more than 110 different aircraft types.
+He has given flight instruction in the L-39 Albatros jet, T-6 Texan, Yak-52, CJ-6, Fouga Magister, Hawker Hunter, MiG-15 and other warbird types.

 After graduating from Embry-Riddle Aeronautical University, Buck was commissioned in the US Air Force, where he was privileged to fly the Fairchild-Republic A-10 Thunderbolt II (the "Warthog"), based at RAF Alconbury, England.
 He flew 38 combat missions in the A-10 over Iraq and Kuwait during Operation Desert Storm.
 He later spent eight years in Texas, flying the Northrop T-38 Talon as an instructor pilot in the Air Force and Air Force Reserve.

-An author, photographer, video producer and contributor to publications such as EAA Warbirds, Classic Jet Journal, the Avion and others, he has facilitated and led over a hundred air-to-air photo missions, and has given flight instruction in the L-39 Albatros jet, T-6 Texan, Yak-52, CJ-6, Fouga Magister, Hawker Hunter, MiG-15 and other warbird types.
+An author, photographer, video producer and contributor to publications such as EAA Warbirds, Classic Jet Journal, the Avion and others, he has facilitated and led over a hundred air-to-air photo missions.

 He created Warbird Alley in 1998 and still does most of the day-to-day tasks involved with the site, including much of the photography, writing, editing, and site updates.
 Contact information: editor (at) warbirdalley.com